-As of(Date of form submiss the partner organization listed below agrees to commit to a for the purpose of the(Grant Project Name) project, if the applicant organizati ion is awarded.
-The commitment shall be for the entire grant term specified in the final grant co ontract with the Office of Hawaiian Affairs.
-Furthermore, the partner of organization has agreed to commit \$(Matching Funds) in matching funds specifically de- signated for this grant project.
-PARTNER ORGANIZATION I NFORMATION Organization Name: Mailing Address: Point of Contact: Phone Number: Email Address: Board President Name: (Partner Organization) Board President Signature: (Partner Organization) Chief Executive Officer or Executive Director Name: (Partner Organization) Chief Executive Officer or Executive Director Signature: (Partner Organization)
+As of(Date of form submission , the partner organization listed below agrees to commit to a on)

+for the purpose of the(Grant Project Name)

+tion is awarded.
+The commitment shall be for the entire grant

+term specified in the final grant of contract with the Office of Hawaiian Affairs.

+Furthermore, the partner organization has agreed to commit \$(Matching Funds)

+in matching funds specifically de

+PARTNER ORGANIZATION I NFORMATION

+Organization Name:

+Mailing Address:

+Point of Contact:

+Phone Number:

+Email Address:

+Board President Name: (Partner Organization) Board President Signature: (Partner Organization)

+Chief Executive Officer or Executive Director Name: (Partner Organization) Chief Executive Officer or Executive Director Signature: (Partner Organization)